PaloAltoNetworks/WireLurkerDetector/HOWTO-Windows.md

-How to (technically) detect Windows variant of WireLruker
+How to (technically) detect Windows variant of WireLurker
 ===================

 ## Background ##